reimagined/resolve/docs/advanced-techniques.md

 ## Encryption

 The reSolve framework provides a mechanism that allows you to use an arbitrary encryption algorithm to encrypt the stored events and Read Model state data.

-This functionality is critical when storing user personal data in compliance with General Data Protection Regulation (GDPR).
+You can use this functionality to store user data in compliance with General Data Protection Regulation (GDPR).

-Encryption is defined as a file that exports a factory function of the following format:
+Encryption is defined in a file that exports a factory function of the following format:

 ##### Aggregate Encryption: